danharkins/hpke-wrap/README.md

   Validates some of the test vectors from the -06 version of the draft as well as some AES-SIV test vectors that aren't

+parse_tv.c

+  Take the JSON verson of the test vectors and go through them all, testing all of the KEMs that use the NIST curves

+  USAGE: ./parse_tv -t <tv> [-jvdh]
+        -t  the JSON test vectors
+        -j  dump the test vector contents
+        -d  chatty progress of test vectors
+        -v  verbose HPKE output
+        -h  this help message

 hpke_wrap.c